andrewufrank/haskell-sugarscape/README.md

 - cabal install
 - sugarscape -s "Animation II-3" -f 1000 -o export/dynamics.m -r 42

+The parameters:
+    - f gives the number of steps
+    - o the name of the output file
+    - r the RNG Seed

+    What is `--ac Default` or `--sc Resource`

 produces a file `export/dynamics.m` (takes time, reports the settings used)

 the results can be ploted with octave (perhaps also with mathlab?); install with `sudo apt install octave`